leganux/ZeroAPIBackend/README.md

 # ZeroAPIBackend

-The first Zero code API backend - API rest ready to be consumed, no database needed no definition or code neeeded
+The world's first API-ready database with a REST interface

-ZeroAPIBackend is a CLI tool that allows you to instantly create a REST API by simply running zeroAPI run -p 5050.
-This tool requires no database setup, table definitions, or complex configurations.
-Everything is generated on the fly, offering a hassle-free solution for rapid API development.
+ZeroAPIBackend is a CLI tool that allows you to instantly create a Database - REST API by simply running the "zeroAPI run" command.

+This database tool requires no database setup because it is also a database, and you don't need to define tables or perform complex configurations.
+Everything is generated on the fly when you consume an endpoint, offering a hassle-free solution for rapid API development for developers and data experts.

 ## Features

-* <b>Automatic API Creation:</b> Launch a fully functional REST API with a single command.
+* Automatic API Creation: Launch a fully functional REST API with a single command.
-* <b>No Database Setup Required:</b>  Avoid the complexities of setting up and managing a database.
+* No Database Setup Required: Avoid the complexities of setting up and managing a database.
-* <b>Dynamic Table Handling:</b>  Create, read, update, and delete records in any table without predefined schemas.
+* Dynamic Table Handling: Create, read, update, and delete records in any table without predefined schemas.
+* Designed for Data Analysts: Obtain the data dictionary easily via an endpoint, and by running the CLI with the -d parameter, you can automatically generate a completely clean new database.
+* Data Cleaning and Statistics Endpoints: Automatically obtain statistics like mean, median, mode, standard deviation, quartiles, etc.
+* Frontend-Based Queries: Perform all queries directly from the frontend, without needing to write backend code or install any database engine.
+* Advanced Security: Protect your queries with an ACL configuration JSON and JWT Bearer token-based authentication.
+* Automatic public share endpoints across (ngrok plugin)
+* Dunp

 ## Get started